YannickSchini/aoc2022/README.md

 - Day4: Unpacking function results
 - Day6: Played with argparse to handle test files
 - Day7: I’m really not familiar with tree structures
+- Day11: Using a class list to keep track of all class elements (including a __del__ method to keep the list clean), have methods return Callables